oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/provision-pdb/provision-pdb.md

     Click **Next** to proceed.

-1. Oracle Enterprise Manager takes a while to validate and prompts to schedule the create operation.
+1. Oracle Enterprise Manager takes a while to validate and provides options to schedule the create operation.

 	 ![Schedule PDB1 Create operation](./images/create-pdb-10-pdb1-schedule.png " ")

     Specify the following:

      - **Deployment Instance** - Delete the default text and enter a unique name, *create pdb1 from seed*.
 		 [](include:deploy-name)

-		> **Note:** If the instance name already exists, then Oracle Enterprise Manager returns a validation error.
+		> **Note**: If the instance name already exists, then Oracle Enterprise Manager returns a validation error.
 You cannot create procedures in EM with duplicate names.

      - **Start** - Leave the default, *Immediately*, to run the procedure now.